PlanetMacro/AuditBatchTry/README.md

 python -c "from auditbatchtry.api_key_crypto import get_api_key; get_api_key()"
 ```

+If the file is missing, the browser GUI also offers a setup dialog to create it.

 The browser will ask for the password to decrypt the key (kept only in server memory).

 Optional alternatives: